 Retinopathy of Prematurity

-Retinopathy of prematurity (ROP) is an eye disease occurring in premature infants and babies.
+Retinopathy of prematurity (ROP) is a severe eye disease in premature infants.
 ROP occurs due to abnormal blood vessel growth in the retina, the light-sensitive layer at the back of the eye.
 It may result in vision loss or blindness if left untreated.

-ROP symptoms include abnormal eye movements, white pupils, or blood vessels in the retina.
-Infant treatment options include laser therapy, cryotherapy, or surgery.
+The ROP symptoms can be abnormal eye movements, white pupils, or blood vessels in the retina.
+Infant treatment options are laser therapy, cryotherapy, or surgery.
 Careful follow-up with an eye doctor is key.

 Congenital Cataracts

 Congenital cataracts are a rare but serious eye problem that affects newborns.
-Cataracts cloud the lens (the clear part of the eye that focuses light on the retina).
-Congenital cataracts arise from genetic factors, infections, or metabolic disorders.
+Cataracts cloud the lens, the clear part of the eye that focuses light on the retina.
+This type of cataract may arise from genetic factors, infections, or metabolic disorders.

 Newborns with cataracts may have poor vision or a white pupil in one or both eyes.
 The most effective treatment option for congenital cataracts in newborns is surgery to remove the cataract and replace the lens with an artificial one.